Devilv85/Scroll-Control/README.md

 - **Capabilities**: Retrieve window content, filter key events
 - **Feedback Type**: Generic feedback

-## Privacy
+## Privacy & Security

-ThinkPad Control prioritizes user privacy:
+ThinkPad Control prioritizes user privacy and data security:

-- **Local Storage Only**: All data stored on device using EncryptedSharedPreferences
+- **Encrypted Local Storage**: All data stored on device using EncryptedSharedPreferences with secure fallback handling
 - **No Network Communication**: App functions entirely offline
 - **Limited Scope**: Only monitors YouTube and Instagram for specific content types
 - **No Data Collection**: No analytics, tracking, or data transmission
 - **Accessibility Service**: Used solely for detecting short-form video content patterns
+- **Input Validation**: All user inputs are validated to prevent security issues
+- **Memory Management**: Proper resource cleanup and memory leak prevention

-The accessibility service monitors only the specified apps for predefined UI elements and does not access, store, or transmit personal content.
+The accessibility service monitors only the specified apps for predefined UI elements and text patterns, and does not access, store, or transmit personal content.

+## Architecture

+The app follows modern Android development best practices:

+- **MVVM Architecture**: Clean separation of concerns with ViewModels and repositories
+- **Dependency Injection**: Hilt for dependency management
+- **Jetpack Compose**: Modern declarative UI framework
+- **Coroutines**: Asynchronous programming with proper error handling
+- **Result Wrappers**: Consistent error handling using Kotlin Result types
+- **Repository Pattern**: Data layer abstraction with encrypted storage
+- **Use Cases**: Business logic encapsulation for complex operations

 ## Troubleshooting